abhinavsingh/proxy.py/README.md

   --tunnel-remote-port TUNNEL_REMOTE_PORT
                         Default: 8899.
 Remote port which will be forwarded locally for proxy.
-  --enable-events       Default: False.
-Enables core to dispatch lifecycle
-                        events.
-Plugins can be used to subscribe for core events.
   --threadless          Default: True.
 Enabled by default on Python 3.8+ (mac,
                         linux).
 When disabled a new thread is spawned to handle each client connection.